oferei/json-gate/README.md

 Just keep reading, it's all here.
 * Conforms to standard - no relearning, no obligation, no surprises.
 * Both synchronous and asynchronous modes - your choice.
-* Efficient - create a schema once, use it many times.

 ## What's a JSON schema?